c-higashi/appium_tests/README.md

 this information appears correctly.
 Currently, the test is written for the English version of the app and ensures that wait times are displayed as expected for each ride.

+# Note
+While attempting to write this test using Appium and JavaScript, I found it challenging to locate comprehensive documentation outlining the necessary installations and configuration steps.
+My hope is that this README serves as a clear, one-stop resource for anyone looking to get started with writing automated tests using Appium.

 # Pre-requisite
 * The app needs to be manually installed on the Android Emulator.